gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

     - Points or error points which reflect the new ruling of the judge will be recorded.
     - A new question of the same number will be given if the question is ruled illegal.

-When a challenge is made, the quizmaster must give each team’s captain or co-captain an opportunity to speak to the challenge before making a ruling on the challenge.
+When a challenge is made, the quizmaster must give each team's captain or co-captain an opportunity to speak to the challenge before making a ruling on the challenge.
 Whichever team is being challenged against will have the right to speak last.

 ## Protests
 Coaches, including assistant coaches, of the teams participating in a quiz may place the quiz under protest under the following conditions: